-- All members of the Trust board and the local governing body of each school understand and fulfil their responsibilities, namely to ensure that there is a Child Protection and Safeguarding policy together with the Trust Code of Conduct. - Child protection, safeguarding, recruitment and managing allegations policies and procedures, including the Code of Conduct, are consistent with Devon Children and Families Partnership and statutory requirements, are reviewed annually and that the Child Protection and Safeguarding policy is publicly available on the Trust website or by other means. - Ensures that all staff including temporary staff and volunteers are provided with the Trust's Child Protection and Safeguarding policy and staff Code of Conduct. - All staff have read Keeping Children Safe in Education (2022) Part 1 and those mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. - The Trust operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training. - The Trust has procedures for dealing with allegations of abuse against staff (including the Headteacher), supply staff, volunteers and against other children and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned. - A member of the Trust Board, either the Chair or the Safeguarding Trustee, is nominated to liaise on Child Protection issues and in the event of an allegation of abuse made against the Headteacher. - A member of the senior leadership team has been appointed as the Designated Safeguarding Lead (DSL) by the Headteacher of the school who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description. - On appointment, the DSL and deputy(ies) undertake appropriate Level 3 identified training offered by DCFP or other provider every two years. - All other staff have safeguarding training updated as appropriate; but at least annually. - At least one member of the governing body has completed safer recruitment training to be repeated every five years. - Children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal social health and economic education (PSHE) and through relationship and sex education (RSE).

-- Appropriate safeguarding responses are in place for children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future. - Appropriate online filtering and monitoring systems are in place. - Enhanced DBS checks for all Trustees and Local Governors. - Any weaknesses in Child Protection are remedied immediately.
+- a.
+All members of the Trust board and the local governing body of each school understand and fulfil their responsibilities, namely to ensure that there is a Child Protection and Safeguarding policy together with the Trust Code of Conduct. - b.
+Child protection, safeguarding, recruitment and managing allegations policies and procedures, including the Code of Conduct, are consistent with Devon Children and Families Partnership and statutory requirements, are reviewed annually and that the Child Protection and Safeguarding policyis publicly available on the Trust website or by other means. - Ensures that all staff including temporary staff and volunteers are provided with the Trust's ChildProtection and Safeguarding policy and staff Code of Conduct. - d.
+All staff have read Keeping Children Safe in Education (2023) Part 1 and those mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in theguidance. - e.
+The Trust operates a safer recruitment procedure that includes statutory checks on staff suitability towork with children and disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training. - f.
+The Trust has procedures for dealing with allegations of abuse against staff (including the Headteacher), supply staff, volunteers and against other children and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned. - g.
+A member of the Trust Board, either the Chair or the Safeguarding Trustee, is nominated to liaise on Child Protection issues and in the event of an allegation of abuse made against the Headteacher. - h.
+A member of the senior leadership team has been appointed as the Designated Safeguarding Lead(DSL) by the Headteacher of the school who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description. - i.
+On appointment, the DSL and deputy(ies) undertake appropriate Level 3 identified training offeredby DCFP or other provider every two years. - All other staff have safeguarding training updated as appropriate; but at least annually. - k.
+At least one member of the governing body has completed safer recruitment training to be repeatedevery five years. - Appropriate safeguarding responses are in place for children who go missing from education, particularly on repeated occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future. - m.
+Appropriate online filtering and monitoring systems are in place. - n.
+Enhanced DBS checks for all Trustees and Local Governors. - o.
+Any weaknesses in Child Protection are remedied immediately.